Hyatt Regency San Francisco Balcony Suite review

 Hyatt Regency San Francisco Standard King Room

-Hyatt Regency San Francisco Regency Club Lounge
+Hyatt Regency San Francisco Regency club lounge

 The Hyatt Regency San Francisco’s club lounge offers stunning views of the bay, which never gets old.
 Like the rest of the hotel, the place needs a scrub down or a makeover.
 At one point, I did see a manager cleaning the windows with Windex, but the majority of the grime is on the outside – and judging by the looks of things, it will stay there until someone finally gets tired of looking at it.
 Don’t hold your breath for that day to come.